AakashT002/vrs_client/README.md

 # LP02 - Team M : VRS : Requestor Client

 This is a react/redux app that will be used by wholesalers largely to interact with the VRS system for their drug verification.
+Two applications one for desktop and mobile are deployed. `<App/>` component loads the desktop version and `<MobileApp/>` component loads the mobile version.
+Mobile app is accessible only by returns specialists.

 # Redux